Abdullahriyd/MailChimpForm/README.md

 --> ------------ EXAMPLE of a functional MailChimp form is form.html -----------------

 --> ------------ The required JavaScript, which will modify the attributes and should be placed in the header or footer, is script.js -------------------------

+Final verdict:
+Only Action (Form), Name (Others fields), and Submit (button) attributes are enough for a simple form (Example file: simpleTwoForm.html).
+But it's not the best practice rather than using the MailChimp-provided embedded code.
+I'll dig deep again in the future.

+Self Target:
+-Extract field data from an existing form to a hidden MailChimp embedded form and transfer the data to the related MailChimp account.
+- WordPress plugin for MailChimp
+- A form-building web app.